Blog article

 The data tells a clear story: passive funds have outperformed active funds for most investors over the past decade.

+The SPIVA Scorecard confirms this trend: over 15 years, more than 90% of large-cap active equity funds underperform the S&P 500.
 These aren't close races, either.
 The gap widens as fees compound and active managers struggle to consistently identify winning stocks.

 Where Active Funds Struggle